Understanding Slovak Dialects and Regional Variations for English Learners

 - Slovak Language Dialects - Wikipedia

-Overview of Slovak dialects and their characteristics.
+An overview of the main Slovak dialect groups and their characteristics.

 - Slovak Language and Writing System